Firecracker: China

 As of 2008, most urban areas in mainland China permit firecrackers.
 In the first three days of the traditional New Year, it is a tradition that people compete with each other by playing with firecrackers.
 However, many urban areas banned them in the 1990s.
 For example, they were banned in Beijing's urban districts from 1993 to 2005.
-In 2004, 37 people were killed in a stampede when four million people gathered for a rumored Lantern Festival firework display in nearby Miyun.
 Since the ban was lifted, the firecracker barrage has been tremendous.
 An unusual feature is that many residents in major cities look down on street-level fireworks from their tower blocks.
 Bans are rare in rural areas.

 Czech Republic

 Firecrackers are legal in the Czech Republic.
 They can have up to 5g of flash powder and can be bought by anyone older than 21 years.
 For stronger firecrackers (up to 100g) a permit is required.

 Germany

 Fireworks are classified.
 Some fireworks are restricted to adults (18 years), may be sold to private persons only on three days before New Year's Eve and may be used only on New Year's Eve or New Year (special permits can be obtained to use these on other days of the year).
 Other fireworks have no such restrictions, however, they are not recommended for children below 12 years and guidance by adults is advised.
 Certain fireworks are available only to professionals.